-Oxford-Imperial-Warwick Centre for Postgraduate Training in Plasma Physics and High Energy Density Science: Warwick University's Centre for Fusion, Space and Astrophysics is a partner with teams at Oxford University and Imperial College London in this exciting new initiative for our 2014 intake of PhD students in all branches of plasma physics.
+Oxford-Imperial-Warwick Centre for Postgraduate Training in Plasma Physics and High Energy Density Science: Warwick University's Centre for Fusion, Space and Astrophysics is a partner with teams at Oxford University and Imperial College London for our intake of PhD students in all branches of plasma physics.
 The joint Programme will significantly enhance opportunities for advanced training and for collaborative research at PhD level.
 All three university teams have strong links internationally, and with the large facilities at key plasma research centres in our region, including the Culham Centre for Fusion Energy, the Rutherford Appleton Laboratory and AWE.

 CFSA is international!
 CFSA has a strong and lively international character with staff and students from all corners of the globe.
 We actively encourage prospective PhD students from abroad to apply and explore with us how they can join our group and research efforts.
 We have asked four of our current international PhD students to share some of their experiences with us.